mufaroemhlanga-max/Travel-Diaries-Application/README.md

 A web application for documenting and sharing travel experiences — upload photos, write descriptions, add travel dates, and browse other travellers' posts in one place.

-Built for the IU course *Project: Java and Web Development* (CSEBCSPJWD01).

 ## Features